Work out a win-win strategy for negotiating IT contracts with your tech partners and vendors.

-IP and data security are not the only clauses that require special attention at IT contract negotiation.
-In fact, during many years in this domain, I came to a conclusion that support and maintenance terms somehow cause the most confusion.
+IP and data security are not the only clauses that require special attention in IT contract negotiation.
+In fact, during many years in this domain, I came to the conclusion that support and maintenance terms somehow cause the most confusion.

-These 5 tips should be helpful for both vendors and their clients before and at the stage of IT contract negotiation.
+These 5 tips on how to negotiate IT contracts will be helpful for both vendors and their clients.
 Profound knowledge of the structure and content of an IT contract is important for both sides to better understand their responsibilities and rights as contractors.
-This understanding, in turn, is the true way to get win-win results on both ends.
+This understanding in turn is the first step to getting win-win results on both ends.

 - Communicate and discuss all the key terms in advance

 - Get a negotiation team that includes people from project and legal teams

 - Include key project description and terms (scope, budget, payment terms, team composition, etc.)

 - Focus on security, IP rights and data safety terms